Home› Programming

 Check ignore snapshopt position option to be able to take a picture of the Tag form any camera position.
 The picture will be taken form the last position before entering the Tag mode.

-As for the tag detection improvement, I recommend looking at this eLearning video.
+this eLearning video.
 See the second video.
 It is explaining how we can create the perfect tag with few tips.

 We use vision parameters to make it as good as possible.